 When asked about what specifically about strengths the other partner brings to the table Kurt shares, “She wants to be the best, and wants us the be the best at what we do.
 I love her voice, no one sounds like her.
 Brianna’s song writing is not tide down with rules, and it gives her a fantastic freedom that makes her real.
 All of my favorite songwriters have that quality, and I am sure it is one of the things that draws me to her.”
 And for Brianna, she reveals, “Kurt knows how to write a great song.
 Writing together is fun and challenging.
 Fun because bouncing creative ideas off of someone inevitably leads you to an end result you couldn’t have come up with on your own.
 Challenging because when you’re writing with someone, you’re vulnerable.
 When you can show that side of yourself to someone in a creative way inspiration strikes and creation blossoms.”

-The repertoire that has become “The Lexington Stretch” album is an amalgamation of genres colliding with ease and flow that organically morphed into a sound that simply feels natural to the listener.
+The repertoire that has become “The Lexington Stretch” and their latest "Americana Soul" is an amalgamation of genres colliding with ease and flow that organically morphed into a sound that simply feels natural to the listener.
 Whether inspiration is drawn from the roots of the Blues, musicianship embodied in Jazz, or the heartfelt purity that defines great singer-songwriters and elements prevalent in Americana, this band’s music is simply their own.
-The album is a testament to the beauty of witnessing a melting pot fusing varying inspiration together while creating a cultural afghan that feels warm and cozy once woven together.
+These albums are a testament to the beauty of witnessing a melting pot fusing varying inspiration together while creating a cultural afghan that feels warm and cozy once woven together.
 Songs that define this realized vision include “Voodoo,” and “Storyville,” while others like “Goin’ Goin’ Gone” are simply genre-specific.